Akashae98/Akashae98/README.md

 ## 👋 About Me

 Philosophy graduate who transitioned into web development.
 Passionate about writing clean code, solving complex problems, and continuous learning.
-Looking to combine critical thinking with technical skills to create effective solutions.

 ---